BARRY v. 3M COMPANY ET ALS.

 MIDDLESEX SUPERIOR COURT

-In this case, our firm secured dismissal of a long-time pipe supplier client from costly mesothelioma litigation filed against 30+ manufacturers, suppliers and distributors in the New England area.
-Mesothelioma cases typically involve claims for wrongful death and/or permanent injuries (including pain an suffering) caused by the inhalation of asbestos-containing products.
-Companies who are shown to have sold and-or failed to provide adequate warning as to the dangers of asbestos products can be held strictly liable for significant (multi-million) damages, even years if not decades after exposure.
+In this case, our firm secured dismissal of a long-time pipe supplier client from costly mesothelioma litigation filed against multiple manufacturers, suppliers and distributors in the New England area.
+Mesothelioma cases typically involve claims for wrongful death and/or permanent injuries (including pain and suffering) caused by the inhalation of asbestos-containing products.
+Companies who are shown to have sold and-or failed to provide adequate warning as to the dangers of asbestos products can be held strictly liable for significant (multi-million dollar) damages, sometimes decades after the alleged exposure. occurred.
 Mesothelioma cases require the hiring of costly experts to provide opinions at trial on the plaintiff’s medical history, and whether or not the plaintiff’s exposure to the defendants’ products led to the medical issues suffered by the plaintiff.